hotequil/hotequil/README.md

 # Hello, guys!
-My name is João Paulo Hotequil.
+## My name is João Paulo Hotequil.

 ### I'm a front-end developer and:

-We're together in this magic programming world, creating, working hard and transforming the life of others people,through practical, objective and quick solutions.
+We're together in this magic programming world, creating, working hard and transforming the life of others people, through practical, objective and quick solutions.

 ### In my life, i like:

+- 🔭 I’m currently working on Velow;

+### Programming is:

+![Tenor GIF](https://media.tenor.com/images/cdda4d937ceb893c7c6ce3963d55f4b2/tenor.gif)

 > Ideas and only ideas can illuminate the darkness.
 (Ludwig von Mises)

-### Programming is:

-![Tenor GIF](https://media.tenor.com/images/cdda4d937ceb893c7c6ce3963d55f4b2/tenor.gif)

 <!--
 **hotequil/hotequil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.